 2. Acceptance and Orders

 2.1.
-These Terms and Conditions (the “Conditions”) are supplied by the Satellite Applications Catapult Limited or its Affiliate (the “Company”) to the party to whom the Company’s Purchase Order is addressed (the “Supplier”) and shall be incorporated into each Purchase Order to form a contract (the “Contract”) for the purchase of goods and/or services (collectively the “Product”).
+These Terms and Conditions (the “Conditions”) are supplied by the Satellite Applications Catapult Limited or its Affiliate (the “Company”) to the party to whom the Company’s Purchase Order is addressed (the “Supplier”) and shall be incorporated into each Purchase Order to form a contract (the “Contract”) for the purchase of the “Product”.
 In the event of a conflict between the Purchase Order and these Conditions, the Purchase Order shall prevail.

 2.2.
 In the event of the Company entering into a bespoke agreement with the Supplier, including but not limited to a Statement of Work, Service Agreement or Collaboration Agreement, such bespoke agreement will prevail.